 The bill amends the Skilled Trades Regulation Act by updating definitions and requirements related to electrical contractors, journeymen, and apprentices.
 Key changes include the clarification of the term "apprentice electrician," which now specifies that they must work under the "on-site, in-person" supervision of a licensed electrician, replacing the previous term "personal supervision."
 Additionally, the bill introduces a new requirement for electrical contractors to employ a master electrician who is responsible for compliance with Michigan electrical code, and outlines the responsibilities of both the contractor and the master electrician in ensuring compliance.

 Furthermore, the bill modifies the licensing requirements for electrical journeymen, specifying that applicants must be "not less than 20 years old" and have "not less than 8,000 hours of experience" in the field.
-It also establishes a new registration process for apprentice electricians, requiring them to register within 30 days of employment and sets a ratio of journeymen or master electricians to apprentices.
-Violations of these regulations can result in administrative fines and potential license suspensions, with the bill detailing the penalties for repeated violations.
-Overall, the amendments aim to enhance the regulatory framework governing skilled trades in Michigan, particularly in the electrical sector.
+It also establishes a new registration process for apprentice electricians, requiring them to register within 30 days of employment and sets a ratio of one journeyman or master electrician to no more than three registered apprentices.
+Violations of these regulations can result in administrative fines and potential license suspensions, with specific penalties outlined for repeated offenses.

 Statutes affected: Senate Introduced Bill: 339.5701